 Research skills

-Finding, evaluating, and using information effectively is crucial for academic success and informed decision-making.
+Finding, evaluating, and using information effectively is crucial for academic success and informed decision-making and can be an important part of future career advancement.

 Organizational skills